-58

-student institutions
+50 student institutions

-including 16 historically black colleges and universities (HBCUs) and 10 community colleges "Learning about all these biopharmaceutical companies was really helpful for me to get exposure of what STEM
+including 16 historically black colleges and universities (HBCUs) and 10 community colleges "Learning about all these biopharmaceutical companies was really helpful for me to get exposure of what STEM fields/paths are out there and how we can make a difference in the world."

-industry, federal,

-non-profit hosts

-fields/paths are out there and how we can make a difference in the world."

 Participant of NIIMBL

-eXperience (a) Raritan Valley
+eXperience @ Raritan Valley

 Community College (RVCC)

-ChemE CubeTM Encourages Students to Think Outside the Box to Build an Innovative and Viable Mini-Manufacturing Plant OVERVIEW ChemE Cube[TM] is an annual student competition that convenes undergraduate university teams to design, build, and demonstrate a 1-cubic foot plant, with the product changing each year.
+ChemE CubeTM Encourages Students to Think Outside the Box to Build an Innovative and Viable Mini-Manufacturing Plant

+ChemE CubeTM is an annual student competition that convenes undergraduate university teams to design, build, and demonstrate a 1-cubic foot plant, with the product changing each year.
 Recent competition challenges have included modular water purification and direct air capture (DAC).
-The program aims to promote teamwork, creativity and innovation, sustainable development, diversity, and inclusion.
-Teams compete on cube performance via a head-tohead duel and promote their technology through a 1-minute ad, poster, and 20-minute "shark-tank" style pitch to a panel of mock investors.
-NATIONWIDE IMPACT
+The program aims to promote teamwork, creativity and innovation, and sustainable development.

+Teams compete on cube performance via a head-to-head duel and promote their technology through a 1-minute ad, poster, and 20-minute "shark-tank" style pitch to a panel of mock investors.